shoplineos/shopline-sdk-go/README.md

 #### Webhooks verification

-In order to be sure that a webhook is sent from Shopline API you could easily verify it with the VerifyWebhookRequest method.
+In order to be sure that a webhook is sent from SHOPLINE API you could easily verify it with the VerifyWebhookRequest method.

 For example: